Beware of Cryptocurrency Romance Scams: The Perils of Online Deception

 3. **Question Legitimacy**: Avoid downloading apps for investment purposes unless they have been thoroughly vetted.

-4. **Don’t Be Deceived by Immediate Gains**: Be skeptical of any promises of quick returns or early withdrawals—these are often tactics employed by fraudsters to instill false confidence.
+4. **Don’t Be Deceived by Immediate Gains**: Be skeptical of any promises of quick returns or early withdrawals—these are often employed by fraudsters to instill false confidence.

 5. **Be Wary of Testimonials**: Fake endorsements from fellow “investors” are common; always do your due diligence to verify claims.